MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 - Information
 - Success

-To show only the required event types, you can use the `WHERE` clause to filter.
+To show only the required event types, use the `WHERE` clause to filter.

 ### Check the specific failed mail item